-Your cat is probably like a child to you and, like any loving parent of a “fur baby,” you want to do everything you can to keep her healthy and safe.
+Your cat is probably like a child to you and–like any loving pet parent–you want to do everything you can to keep them healthy and safe.

-1. How To Perform Cat CPR
+1. Know How To Perform Cat CPR

 Take two fingers and press about one half to one full inch and do 15 compressions.
 Every 10 to 15 compressions, give your cat another breath.
 Then repeat the compression and breathing cycle.

-2. Save A Choking Cat
+2. Learn How To Save A Choking Cat

-If you can’t gently pull the string out, don’t force it, but take your cat to the vet immediately.
+If you can’t gently pull the object out, don’t force it, but take your cat to the vet immediately.
 Never just reach into a distressed cat’s mouth, as you’ll likely get bitten.

 3. Keep Toxic Plants Away

 Yes, plants are fun to have in the house and your kitty may absolutely love the greenery.
 But remember, a surprising number of household plants are actually toxic and life-threatening to your kitty.

 4. Avoid Milk

 Give your cat fresh water instead or lactose-free milk as a treat.
 To learn more about why milk isn’t the best option for your cat, see our story here.

 5. Don’t Go For A Vegetarian Diet